Everything for the Company (1950 film)

-Everything for the Company (German: Alles für die Firma) is a 1950 West German comedy film directed by Ferdinand Dörfler and starring Erhard Siedel, Lucie Englisch and Viktor Staal.
+Everything for the Company (German: Alles für die Firma) is a 1950 West German comedy film directed by Ferdinand Dörfler, starring Erhard Siedel, Lucie Englisch and Viktor Staal.
 It was shot at the Bavaria Studios in Munich and on location in the city.
 The film's sets were designed by the art director Max Mellin.

 Synopsis

 A shop owner tries to plot a merger with a rival company.